 Nursing and midwifery are challenging.
 We’ll assign you a Personal Tutor to provide help, advice and encouragement through the highs and lows.

 Before placement, you’ll benefit from a range of resources to help you prepare.
 For example, our peer-to-peer buddy scheme for first years.

-Our teaching staff also work with mentors, placement providers and students.
+Our teaching staff also work with practice supervisors, practice assessors and practice learning partners and students.
 We want our students to make the most out of the experience and feel like they always have the support they need.